gboyd068/obsidian-swiftlatex-render/README.md

 # Obsidian SwiftLaTeX Renderer

 This plugin renders codeblocks with the label `latex` into a pdf, or into svg when using the label `latexsvg`.
 This is achieved using the SwiftLaTeX wasm LaTeX compiler built into the plugin, which has no other dependencies.
-Packages are fetched on-demand from https://texlive2.swiftlatex.com/, by default.
+Packages are fetched on-demand from CTAN
 The plugin additionally uses the poppler utility `pdftocairo` compiled to wasm to support converting pdf to svg.

 # Setup